-You'll love trying this easy blackberry cobbler recipe.
-Cobblers are a great substitute for pie and are a simple dessert to make.
-Feel free to substitute blueberries in the recipe should blackberries be unavailable.
+Feel free to substitute blueberries or another fruit, should blackberries be unavailable.
 A blueberry cobbler is also delicious.
 Enjoy a true comfort food tonight!

 Submitted by Jessie, Texas